 Department of Computer Science

-The Computer Science program prepares students to apply their knowledge and training to produce solutions to specific and esoteric problems.
-Students learn to define the problem clearly; to determine its tractability; to determine when consultation with outside experts is appropriate; to evaluate and choose an appropriate solution strategy; and then to study, specify, design, implement, test, modify, and document that solution; to evaluate alternatives and perform risk analysis on that design; to integrate alternative technologies into that solution; and finally to communicate that solution to colleagues, to professionals in other fields, and to the general public.
-Key to all of this is the ability of the problem-solver to work within a team environment throughout the entire problem-solving process.
+The Computer Science Program provides students with fundamental computer science knowledge and training, and prepares them to apply their knowledge and training to produce solutions to specific problems.
+Students learn to define a problem clearly, determine its feasibility and choose an appropriate solution strategy.
+The solution strategy will study, specify, design, implement, test, modify, and document the solution.
+As part of the solution strategy, students will learn to evaluate alternative designs, perform risk analysis on alternative designs, and finally, communicate solutions to colleagues and other professionals.
+A key element to all of this is the ability of the student to work and collaborate within a team environment throughout the entire problem-solving process.

-The computer science curriculum has a core of courses designed to accomplish two primary objectives:
+The Computer Science Curriculum has a set of core courses designed to accomplish two primary objectives:

 These programs provide our students with a comprehensive education in the theoretical and practical aspects of Computer Science as well as Bioinformatics.

 Chairperson: Dr. Shuangbao (Paul) Wang